 Finding the ideal hot tub temperature

-Anyone who has underlying health conditions should always consult a doctor or other medical professional before using a hot tub.
+Safe water temperature is important for everyone, but even more so for vulnerable people.
+Anyone with underlying health conditions should consult a doctor or medical professional before using a hot tub.

-The CDC (Centers for Disease Control and Prevention) recommends that children under the age of 5 should not use hot tubs.
-However, if your child is over the age of 5, a slightly lower temperature of 35°C is advised because children are less able to regulate their body temperature.
+It’s recommended that children under 5 don’t use hot tubs.
+If your child is over 5, a slightly lower temperature of 35°C is best because children are less able to regulate their body temperature.

-Children should always be supervised when using a hot tub to avoid any accidents and always ensure they drink plenty of water to avoid dehydrating.
+Children should always be supervised when using a hot tub to avoid any injury, and make sure they drink plenty of water to stay hydrated.

-Hot tubs are great for relaxing and can ease aches and pains from conditions like arthritis, back pain and fibromyalgia.
-Using your hot tub when unwell or if your body temperature exceeds 39°C it can cause potential problems such as:
+Using your hot tub when unwell or if your body temperature exceeds 39°C can cause problems such as:

 - Heat exhaustion

 - Heat rash